tedneward/Azgaarnoth/Creatures/Githzerai.md

 >#### Legendary Actions
 >The githzerai can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 The githzerai regains spent legendary actions at the start of its turn.
 >
->***Strike.***.
-The githzerai makes one Unarmed Strike attack.
+>***Strike.*** The githzerai makes one Unarmed Strike attack.
 >
->***Teleport.***.
-The githzerai teleports, along with any equipment it is wearing or carrying, to an unoccupied space it can see within 30 feet of it.
+>***Teleport.*** The githzerai teleports, along with any equipment it is wearing or carrying, to an unoccupied space it can see within 30 feet of it.
 >
->***Change Gravity (Costs 3 Actions).***.
-The githzerai casts the reverse gravity spell, using Wisdom as the spellcasting ability.
+>***Change Gravity (Costs 3 Actions).*** The githzerai casts the reverse gravity spell, using Wisdom as the spellcasting ability.
 The spell has the normal effect, except that the githzerai can orient the area in any direction and creatures and objects fall toward the end of the area.
 >

 ### A Githzerai Anarch's Lair